Detect, Describe, Discriminate: Moving Beyond VQA for MLLM Evaluation

 Teaser Image

-This image was generated using Flux.1 [dev].
+This image was generated using Flux.1 [schnell].

 Given an image pair, it is easier for an MLLM to discern fine-grained differences when prompted with a question and/or multiple choices (VQA evaluation) than to independently detect and describe such differences (our evaluation).
 Our work finds that state-of-the-art MLLMs struggle to discern fine-grained difference with our Detect-Describe-Discriminate (D3) evaluation framework, with open-source MLLMs failing to outperform random guess.